 If you’ve ever seen any pictures or videos of overclocking events you’ll have seen liquid nitrogen splashed liberally across the floor, pouring clouds of vapour up into the air and serious-looking guys (it’s always guys) in logo’d t-shirts either high-fiving each other or frantically prodding at keyboards and strange contraptions atop test benches.
 It would be very easy to look at all that and conclude overclocking is something best left to the experts.

 But that’s not really overclocking – at least, not the true spirit of overclocking.
-It’s not some dark art, it’s not some chase for ever-higher, ever-more meaningless index numbers, and it’s not a competitive sport.
-Overclocking is a way for us to squeeze as much performance as we can from the components in our PCs when we can’t afford to go out and buy something newer or faster.
+It’s not some chase for ever-higher, ever-more meaningless index numbers, and it’s not a competitive sport.
+Overclocking is a way for us to squeeze as much performance as we can from the existing components in our PCs when we can’t afford to go out and buy something newer or faster.

 PCs and their constituent parts are expensive, but technological progress waits for no-one, and so this year’s high-flyers can become next-year’s poor cousins incredibly quickly.
 Even the GTX 1080 Ti will one day look pedestrian against a mid-range GPU of a newer graphics generation.